clearlinux/clear-linux-documentation/source/guides/kernel/kernel-boot-params.rst

 Kernel boot parameters
 ######################

-Changing kernel boot paramters can drastically change the way the OS behaves, so be cautious when doing so. |CL| provides a simple way to do this that is consistent with its :ref:`stateless` nature.
+Changing kernel boot parameters can drastically change the way the OS behaves, so be cautious when doing so. |CL| provides a simple way to do this that is consistent with its :ref:`stateless` nature.
 All configuration changes belong in the :file:`/etc/kernel/` path.
 The :command:`clr-boot-manager` generates